BKaperick/Bryan-Kaperick.me/content/poetry.fr.md

 >We took turns sinking back into sleep,
 >fleeing our obligations to The Greats
 >who paved the city streets.
+>
 >After noon we emerged
 >to face the day:
 >our groggy eyes opened;
 >your dimples glistened.
->
 >We feasted
->on beauty eternal, carved into stone
+>on beauty eternal,
+>carved into stone
->and on beauty fleeting, as
+>and on beauty fleeting,
 >your tender lips wrapped around
 >a burning cigarette.
+>
 >Just after your last drag,
 >embers died, while
->a daisy was born
+>a daisy was born only to wilt.
->only to wilt.
->And I tried to catch
+>And I tried
->each petal as it fell.
+>to catch each petal as it fell.

 *Untitled* -- Juin 2024